pryv/dev-pryv.io-opener/src-dest/README.md

 ### Event types

-Open Pryv.io comes with default [Event types](https://api.pryv.com/event-types/flat.json).
+Open Pryv.io comes with default **event types**.

-To add new types for your events, you can modify the file `components/business/src/types/event-types.default.json`.
+The default ones are fetched at boot from the URL defined in service:eventTypes in the .json config file, set to https://api.pryv.com/event-types/flat.json.

+To customize your own, clone the [Data Types repository](https://github.com/pryv/data-types) and follow the guide there.

 ### MongoDB data folder